 the semi-flow $S\left( t\right) $ defined in (\ref{4.9b}).

-The examined here question one can compare with the question that is studied in our article \cite{m-p-b} but it isn't difficult seen these are essencially distinguished since here both coefficients and exponet depends on the variables that creates additional difficulties.
+The examined here problem one can compare the studied in the article \cite {m-p-b}.
+It isn't difficult to see that these problems are different essentially since in the examined problem, unlike the above-mentioned, coefficients and exponents depend on the independent variables, which create additional difficulties.

 We will use the norm $\left\Vert \nabla u\right\Vert $ for the norm of the space $H_{0}^{1}\left( \Omega \right) $ due to the equivalence $\left\Vert u\right\Vert _{H_{0}^{1}\left( \Omega \right) }\equiv \left\Vert \nabla u\right\Vert $ for $\forall u\in H_{0}^{1}\left( \Omega \right) $.
 Here for simplicity we assume the domain $\Omega $ in a geometric sense is such that Laplace operator $-\Delta :H_{0}^{1}\left( \Omega \right) \longrightarrow H^{-1}\left( \Omega \right) $ has only a point spectrum, i.e. $\sigma \left( -\Delta \right) \equiv \sigma _{P}\left( -\Delta \right) \subset \left( 0,\infty \right) $ and we will denote of these eigenvalues of the Laplace operator $-\Delta :H_{0}^{1}\left( \Omega \right) \longrightarrow H^{-1}\left( \Omega \right) $ by